 - "We are not rejecting someone because he is Chinese," EU's Juncker says on 5G »

 The Samsung folding phone debacle is worse than I thought, as those plastic screens literally fell apart while reviewers were testing it.
 Meanwhile, how long until Apple starts hosting its own servers, rather than paying Amazon for the privilege?

 - Samsung delays its $2,000 folding phone after test units break »

 - Apple spends more than $30 million on Amazon’s cloud every month, making it one of the biggest AWS customers »

 - Amazon on pace to spend $7 billion on video and music content this year »

 - Facebook Says First-Person Christchurch Video Foiled AI System »

 Elon Musk might say that demand is strong and he expects Tesla to meet its full year guidance, but the data tell a different story: deliveries were down 31% from the fourth quarter.
 Remember that Musk is the same guy who in January said he was "optimistic about being profitable in Q1", before presiding over a quarterly loss of $702 million.
 Take whatever he says with a very healthy pinch of salt.

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 30: Oh Elon... was compiled by Justin Pyvis and delivered on 30 April 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.